Okaloosa County Domestic Violence Defense Lawyers

 What steps can be taken right away to improve my chances?

 It is crucial to take action right away if you have been charged with Domestic Violence in Okaloosa County.
 There are two reasons for this:

 - If we can get a “drop charge request” from the victim before formal charges are filed against you at arraignment, it is possible to get the case dismissed.

 - We will immediately go to work getting the no contact order lifted so that you can reunite with your loved one without the fear of being caught having contact.

-After we get the no contact order lifted, we will work on getting the charges dismissed.
+After the no contact order is lifted, we will work on getting the charges dismissed.
 The quickest and most effective way to do that is to convince the prosecutor to simply dismiss the case.
 The State can proceed with prosecution against you with or without the cooperation of the victim, but in reality, they need a witness or victim who is willing to testify against you.
-In some cases, the victim will decide they do not want to show up in court.
-If not, it is more likely that they will drop the case.
+If not, it is more likely they will drop the case.

 A lot of our strategy in Domestic Violence cases starts with our interview of the victim.
 If they are cooperative and want the case against you dismissed, we know exactly what moves to make to leverage the State into doing the right thing and dropping the charge.

-If the victim is not on “our side,” or if the State refuses to drop the case, we will set the case for trial and prepare to defend you in trial.
-You should know that the vast majority of these cases are resolved without a trial, but if that is the direction your case goes, rest assured that we know what we are doing in trial and have a track record of success defending domestic violence charges in Okaloosa County.
+If the victim is not on “our side”, or if the State refuses to drop the case, we will set the case for trial.
+You should know that the vast majority of these cases are resolved without a trial, but if that is the direction your case goes, rest assured that we have a track record of success defending domestic violence charges in Okaloosa County.